 Ah!
 Allow me catch my breath for a couple seconds because today’s guest is absolutely unbelievable!
-He’s Leighton Thomas, an English Travel Blogger born in Hammersmith, London and he is currently based in Siem Reap, Cambodia.
-Leighton plans to spend the rest of 2020 travelling around Asia, focusing on Cambodia, Vietnam, Laos and Myanmar.
+He’s Leighton Thomas, an English Travel Blogger born in Hammersmith, London.

 First off, let me say that I was totally blown away from the moment Leighton agreed to jump on this.
-And as a matter of fact, I think this interview will not only be a good read but also an educative one for you, your friends and I that share blogging related aspirations.
-Documenting more than twenty seven countries isn’t a joke guys.
-Sit back, relax, let’s learn.
+And as a matter of fact, I think this interview will not only be a good read but also an educative one for you and your friends who share blogging related aspirations.

 1. What inspired you to become a blogger?